Frame dependence of Spekkens' contextuality for relativistic spin systems

 where $\Tr(\rho_i G_{\lambda})\geq 0$, $\Tr(\sigma_{\lambda} M_k)\geq 0$, and $\Tr(\sigma_\lambda) = 1$ for all $\lambda$ and $\sum_{\lambda} \Tr\left(\rho_i G_{\lambda}\right) = 1$ for all $i$.
 Here, $\{\sigma_{\lambda}\}_\lambda$ are quantum states and $\{G_\lambda\}_{\lambda}$ is a pseudo-POVM, i.e. a POVM that is not necessarily positive semi-definite.
 If a set of states $\{\rho_i\}_i$ satisfies Eq. \eqref{eq:Spekkens_def} for all measurements $M_k$, then we say that the states are non-contextual.
 Otherwise, they are contextual.

 The first main result of this paper is that the Spekkens' definition is in general not Lorentz invariant when restricted to spin degrees of freedom only.
-To prove this, we fix an inertial frame and consider particle states with both spin and momentum.
+To prove this, we fix an inertial frame and consider an explicit example of particle states with both spin and momentum.
 We then apply a Lorentz transformation, in particular a Lorentz boost, and trace out the momentum degrees of freedom in both inertial frames.
-We find that spin states that are contextual in one frame can be non-contextual in the other.
-This is not just a relativistic effect.
+The ontological model consisting of the chosen spin states and all spin measurements is contextual in the initial frame.
+However, the model consisting of the transformed spin states and all transformed spin measurements is non-contextual in the boosted frame.
+Moreover, this is not just a relativistic effect.
 In fact, the result holds even at low speeds.
-This shows that, in order to have a frame-independent notion of Spekkens' contextuality, one should not separate the spin of a particle from its momentum.
+Therefore, the momentum and spin degrees of freedom of massive particles are inherently inseparable, leading to frame-dependent contextuality when analyzed with respect to spin observables alone.
 Nevertheless, if one makes the additional assumption that the wavefunctions in momentum space are spherically symmetric, then Lorentz invariance is preserved for one-qubit states.
 However, this does not hold for states with two or more qubits.

 The observed breaking of Lorentz invariance of the Spekkens' definition should not be completely unexpected.
 In fact, when special relativity is taken into account, it is already known that different observers may disagree on certain physical properties, which are well defined for quantum mechanics alone.
 For example, thermal radiation that is perfectly black-body in an inertial frame is not thermal if viewed from a moving frame \cite{Peebles:1968zz, Landsberg:1996np}; product states in one frame may appear entangled in another frame \cite{Gingrich:2002ota, Peres:2002ip} with the consequence that the entanglement entropy is not Lorentz invariant \cite{Peres:2002ip}.